 Students wishing to pursue research opportunities may enroll in courses such as research or independent study.
 Some students enroll in research-focused courses for more than one semester.
 While the course number may be the same, these courses represent a progression of research and scholarship and are not a repetition of the same material.
 Students are expected to demonstrate positive forward development in their knowledge and scholarship.

 Some topics courses, colloquia, and seminars carry the same course number and title.
 These courses, from semester to semester, focus on a different topic or area of study.
 Although students may enroll in the same course more than once, the content of each offering varies.
 For more information about how repeat coursework may impact financial aid, see the Course Repeats and Financial Aid Eligibility site.
-For more information, visit the Courses of Study and scroll to "Repeated Courses."
+For more information, visit the Courses of Study in the "Repeated Courses" section.

 Students are able to repeat a course at another institution, however if the student has successfully completed the course at Cornell, it will not transfer onto the students record.